techjay-c/tp/docs/_includes/quickstart.md

 1. ToothTracker requires **Java 11 or above** installed in your Computer to run.
-    - If you're missing Java, no worries — it's free to install!
+    - If you don't have Java installed, no worries — it's completely free!
 Find detailed installation instructions [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).

     <div markdown="span" class="alert alert-primary">
       :bulb: **Tip:** Unsure about your Java version?
 Our [troubleshooting](#troubleshooting) section has you covered with a quick guide.